Filter and Sort

 Advisor(s): Casey Call Psychology

 With the rate of children growing up in single-parent households on the rise, the challenges that these children experience are becoming more evident.
 One challenge that often remains unacknowledged is parentification.
 Many single parents engage in this process due to the number of stressors that they must face on their own.
-Parentification allows parents to place responsibilities onto their children that they would otherwise not do in order to relieve some sort of stress.
+Parentification allows parents to place responsibilities on their children that they would otherwise not do in order to relieve some sort of stress.
 These responsibilities can include caring for siblings, being a translator, taking on a parent's emotional turmoil, and even paying bills.
 With this adornment of responsibility, these children can garner mixed emotions about themselves and their purpose in the world.
-However, we hypothesize that if these children develop a secure attachment with their primary caregiver, then they will develop positive feelings about themselves rather than negative feelings that are promoted by parentification and insecure attachment.
+However, we hypothesize that children who experience parentification will have high self-efficacy.
 The findings of this study may lead to implications that assist single parents in performing positive and sensitive parenting behaviors in order to promote a secure attachment with their children, as well as promote conversations on policy interventions that relieve unique stressors for single mothers so that they avoid having to rely on parentification.

 PSYC2024STOCKTON51628 PSYC